zevaverbach/spending_summary/spending_summary.md

+# Daily SMS Spending Summaries With Plaid and Twilio

 Your bank lets you set up SMS alerts for various triggers; it might even give you the option of receiving periodic spending summaries (mine doesn't!).
 But what about a daily SMS summary of your spending across *all* your accounts?
 This is harder to come by, so let's roll our own: